vokomokum/foodcoops.net/README.md

 What do we need to know?

 * Foodcoop identifier, will become part of the url.
-If the identifier is `my-foodcoop`, then their url will be `https://app.${DOMAIN}/my-foodcoop`.
+If the identifier is `myfoodcoop`, then their url will be `https://app.${DOMAIN}/myfoodcoop`.
 * Foodcoop name (so that we can recognize it better).
 * Name and address of two contact persons within the food cooperative (we keep it in a private document).